IBM-Cloud/docs/services/ObjectStorage/os_constructing.md

 For a comprehensive list of the {{site.data.keyword.objectstorageshort}} REST API options and examples, see the [OpenStack Swift API complete reference](http://developer.openstack.org/api-ref-objectstorage-v1.html).

-When you authenticated your service instance with Keystone, you took note of the catalog response.
-It should look similar to the following example.
+Before you can compose your URL, you must [authenticate](/docs/services/ObjectStorage/os_authenticate.html) your service instance with Keystone.
+Be sure to note your catalog response.
+It will look similar to the following example.

 ```
 {